Vernacular-ai/seminars/_topics/topics/code-mixing.md

 nav_order: 2
 ---

-# Code Mixing in Language and Speech
+# Code Mixing in NLP and Speech

-WIP
+A short summary of the papers covered can be found [here](https://tech.skit.ai/Code-Mixing-Seminar/).
+There were some interesting metrics that we came across which have been documented [here](https://tech.skit.ai/Code-Mixing-Metrics/).